Damp heat and acne in Traditional Chinese Medicine

 - Oil in large quantities

-- Nuts (up to 10 nuts per day is fine)
+- Nuts (one portion of nuts per day is fine)

 - Peanuts/peanut butter